 - Nutrition 10 and Health 21 are completely online classes administered using Catalyst, the campus online course management system.
 Only students enrolled in the class will have access to the class.
 Please bookmark the Catalyst site https://catalyst.deanza.edu.
-You will not have access to the class until the first day of spring quarter, Monday, April 6.
+You will not have access to the class until the first day of fall quarter, Monday, September 21.

-- There will be no campus meetings for either Nutrition 10 or Health 21.
-To demonstrate your intent to maintain your enrollment (to not be dropped as a 'no show'), students must logon to our Catalyst course site by Wednesday, April 8, 5:00 PM.
+- There is no in-class or on-campus orientation for either Health 21 or Nutrition 10.
+To demonstrate your intent to maintain your enrollment (to not be dropped as a 'no show'), students must logon to our Catalyst course site by Wednesday, September 23, 5:00 PM.
 Dropping students who are 'no shows' is College policy.
 Catalyst records logons.
 The instructor will monitor the site and will drop as 'no shows' students who have not logged on by the date and time above.

 Note that completing the online orientation does not enroll you in a class, nor does it give you priority to enroll.
 The online orientation is an orientation to our course and to distance learning at De Anza.
-The spring, 2015, online orientation will be available on or about Monday, March 23.
-The online orientation can be accessed through the Distance Learning Center website: <http://www.deanza.edu/distance/>
+The fall, 2015, online orientation will be available on or about Tuesday, September 8.
+The online orientation can be accessed through the Distance Learning Center website: http://www.deanza.edu/distance/

 - All enrolled students are required to have consistent, convenient, and reliable computer access and high speed internet service (see Minimum System Requirements in the course syllabus).
 Students must be able to and feel comfortable consistently accessing the class with a reliable computer/high speed internet, following all course policies, completing homework as required, taking exams and quizzes online in accordance with testing directions and the testing schedule, and communicating online (office hours are online).
 Course policies are on the syllabus.
 Review them because they are uniformly enforced with no exceptions.
 If you are not able to meet or are uncomfortable with any of the aforementioned, take an on-campus class.